Regional Transit Service Commission

 - convenient, cost-effective and extensive service across municipalities

 - integrated customer experience through improved community connections

-This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.
+This consideration was based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

 In September 2017, City of Edmonton and City of St. Albert Councils approved an agreement to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October, 2018.